dougpowers/vim-mapper/README.md

 [](https://img.shields.io/github/license/dougpowers/vim-mapper)
 [![](https://img.shields.io/badge/LinkedIn-Douglas%20Powers-blue)](https://www.linkedin.com/in/douglas-powers-537380104/)
 <h2 align="center"><img src="https://raw.githubusercontent.com/dougpowers/vim-mapper/master/assets/web/logo.png" height="128"></h2>
-<p align="center"><strong>Vim-Inspired Visual Graph Creation</strong></p>
+<p align="center"><strong>Vim Inspired Visual Graph Creation</strong></p>

 VimMapper is a visual graph editor with vim-like keybindings.
 It uses a force-directed algorithm to dynamically position nodes.
-Its goal is to allow a user create a tree of text nodes for any purpose at the speed of thought without moving their hands from the home row of the keyboard.
+Its goal is to allow a user create a tree of text nodes for any purpose at the speed of thought without manual positioning or moving their hands from the home row of the keyboard.

 ***